Mindgard/cli/README.md

 }
 ```

-The index of these mappings is for convenience when scanning through a config; as long as your model sends less than or as many labels as you provide us, we will use them.

 <a id="icapi"></a>
 #### Image Classifier API

-We have aligned with the API followed by HuggingFace's InferenceEndpoints for image classifiers, but any model compatible that follows the same API will work.
+Mindgard supports any image model compatible with an API compatible with HuggingFace's InferenceEndpoints for image classifiers.

 ```
 curl "https://address.com/model" \